x1mdev/ReconPi/README.md

 This project is in development.
 Pull requests are welcome!

-> Complete overhaul of the ReconPi project.
-It no longer uses the Ubuntu 16.04 ARM image but Raspbian Stretch Lite.
-This reduces the image size significantly.
-Docker has been replaced by the native make command (massdns).
-For subdomain recon it uses Subfinder with a native go installation (v1.10.3 arm).
-More to be added.

 ## Installation

 Check the blogpost here for a complete guide on how to set up your own ReconPi: [ReconPi Guide](https://x1m.nl/posts/recon-pi/)